top of page

 Really great job, Nick!
 I wish all of our relatives would do that!

-Watch this video to hear the clips from Nick and Kevin's interview and the full commentary from this blog post.
+Watch my video to hear the clips from Nick and Kevin's interview and the full commentary from this blog post.

 Nick continued, "I went down there, and I was banging on the drums.
 And I think it was two or three, yeah.
 And that's my first music memory is, is not like, you know, doing it the right way but just playing and having fun enjoying it."